 The beautiful snow and ice, the extreme cold and harsh winter storms have inspired many poets and writers over the years.
-Here is a selection of winter quotes and winter poetry to inspire you.
-Visit the poetry section to find more poems.
+Here is a selection of winter poetry from renowned poets to inspire you.

 - "A Winter's Tale" by Dylan Thomas

 This Dylan Thomas poem contains the line:

 "Parish of snow.
 The carved mouths in the rock are wind swept strings.."

 Wallace Stevens winter poem contains the lines: "To behold the junipers shagged with ice, The spruces rough in the distant glitter."

 - "It sifts from Leaden Sieves" by Emily Dickinson

 Emily Dickinson’s poem about describes the changing landscape:

 "It reaches to the fence,

 It wraps it, rail by rail,